Slangborgh16/llm-coin-flip/README.md

 ```

 ## OpenAI API Key
 You will need to have an OpenAI API key to use this project.
 Check out the [OpenAI Website](https://platform.openai.com/api-keys) to set one up.
 Next, follow one of the two methods below.

 ### Method 1: Project `.env` File
 Create a file in the project directory called `.env`.
 ```bash
 touch .env
 ```
 Using Vim (or your favorite text editor, I guess), add the following line to `.env`.
 Replace the placeholder text with your API secret key.
 ```bash
 OPENAI_API_KEY=YOUR_SECRET_KEY_GOES_HERE
 ```

 ### Method 2: Set an Environment Variable
 In your `.bashrc` file or the equivalent for your system, add the following line.
 Replace the placeholder text with your API secret key.
 ```bash
 export OPENAI_API_KEY="YOUR_SECRET_KEY_GOES_HERE"
 ```
 Then run `source ~/.bashrc`.

-# Running
+# Using `coinflip.py`

 ## Positional Arguments
 |**Argument**|**Description**|**Required**|